-Ironically, the PTU fluid in my 2017 Ford Explorer Platinum is considered a lifetime fluid and does not need to be changed for the life of the vehicle.
-But when researching, owners of the Explorer recommend changing the fluid every 30k miles.
-I came across a few post where they mentioned the fluid was black and sludgy when performing a drain and fill past 50k.
-So at 55k, I was concerned that my PTU would fail during my cross country road trip.
-Off I went on a journey to change out my PTU fluid.
-I’ll be breaking the guide into two parts, draining the PTU and filling the PTU.
+Ironically, PTU fluid in my 2017 Ford Explorer Platinum is considered a lifetime fluid and does not need to be changed for the life of the vehicle.
+However, when researching, owners of the Explorer recommend changing the fluid every 30,000 miles.
+I came across a few posts where they mentioned that the fluid was black and sludgy when performing a drain and fill after 50,000 miles.
+With 55,000 miles on my PTU, I was worried that it may break down in the near future.
+I decided to change the fluid before my cross country trip.
+I am dividing the guide into two parts, draining the PTU and filling the PTU.

 What I used?

 - 1/4″ hex wrench to open the drain plug

 - Permatex 59214 High Temperature Thread Sealant to prevent the drain plug from leaking fluid